wkumari/draft-vandergaast-edns-client-subnet/README.md

       subnet is 8 (0x00 0x08).

    o  (Defined in [RFC6891]) OPTION-LENGTH, 2 octets, contains the
-      length of the payload (everything after OPTION-LENGTH) in bytes.
+      length of the payload (everything after OPTION-LENGTH) in octets.

    o  FAMILY, 2 octets, indicates the family of the address contained in
       the option, using address family codes as assigned by IANA in